Enter your email below to help retrieve your password.

 Get information resources, peer networking, professional development, funding opportunities, advocacy, and recognition for your organization.

-Through partnerships with foundations the National Guild makes grants to full members.
-Our grant programs focus on key initiative areas of creative aging and partnerships with public schools.
+Past grant programs have focused on key initiative areas of creative aging and partnerships with public schools.

+Due to a change in its mission, the MetLife Foundation will no longer support the Creative Aging Program.
+The last grants were awarded in early 2013.
 The National Guild for Community Arts Education launched the MetLife Foundation Creative Aging Program in 2009 in response to a major demographic shift underway in the United States—the number of adults age 65 and above will double by 2050—and recent research demonstrating that sustained participation in professionally-led arts programs can promote health and prevent disease in older adults.
-CAP’s goals are to:

 Available free online: Creativity Matters: The Arts and Aging Toolkit